 Stefan Ruschel

 My research focuses on dynamical systems theory and its applications to nonlinear optics and mathematical biology among others.
-I specialize in analytical and numerical methods for delay differential and functional differential equations when the delay is large compared to other time scales of the system.
-Some of my specific contributions involve the fixed point spectrum for large delay, as well as the characterization of slowly oscillating solutions, such as traveling pulses and waves.
-My future research is dedicated to applying these techniques to delay and lattice dynamical systems arising from coupled excitable and coupled bi-stable systems in laser dynamics and neuroscience, where these solutions play an important role for data transmission and neural signal propagation.
+I specialize in analytical and numerical methods for delay differential and functional differential equations.
+Some of my specific contributions involve the fixed point spectrum for large delay, as well as the characterization of traveling pulses and waves.
+My future research is dedicated to applying these techniques to network and lattice dynamical systems arising from coupled excitable and coupled bi-stable systems in laser dynamics and neuroscience, where these solutions play an important role for data transmission and neural signal propagation.

-I am currently research fellow at the University of Leeds (UK) funded by URKI in recognition of a Horizon Europe MSCA award post Brexit.
-I have held research fellow positions at Northumbria University (UK), and jointly at the University of Auckland and the Dodd-Walls Centre for Photonic and Quantum Technologies (NZ).
-I obtained my doctoral degree from Technical University Berlin (DE) under the supervision of Serhiy Yanchuk.
-I was co-supervised by Tiago Pereira at the University of Sao Paulo (BR).
+I am currently a postdoctoral research fellow at the University of Nottingham, where I work with Rachel Nicks and Stephen Coombes on the Leverhulme funded project "White Matter Computation: Utilising axonal delays to sculpt network attractors".
+From 2024-25, I was Marie Slodowska Curie Postdoctoral Fellow (funded by URKI) at the University of Leeds.
+Previously, I was a research fellow at Northumbria University, Newcastle, and jointly at the University of Auckland and the Dodd-Walls Centre for Photonic and Quantum Technologies (NZ).
+I obtained my doctoral degree in 2019 from Technical University Berlin under the supervision of Serhiy Yanchuk.
+During my PhD was co-supervised by Tiago Pereira at the University of Sao Paulo.
 During my doctoral studies, I was a member of GRF International Research Training group 1740 (Dynamical phenomena in complex networks: Fundamentals and Applications) and GRF Collaborative Research Center 910 (Control of self-organizing nonlinear systems: Theoretical methods and concepts of applications).

 Applied dynamical systems, Time Delay